Dcai1/ListEase/README.md

 # About

-ListEase is a clean, responsive shopping list web app that helps you create, manage, and copy a perfectly formatted shopping list, ready to share via text or notes.
+SpeedList is a clean, responsive shopping list web app that helps you create, manage, and copy a perfectly formatted shopping list, ready to share via text or notes.
 Designed to be clean, fast, and mobile friendly.

-Created as a solo passion project, ListEase was made using Next.js, TypeScript, API calls, Prisma, and Tailwind.
+Created as a solo passion project, SpeedList was made using Next.js, TypeScript, API calls, Prisma, and Tailwind.

 ## Features